Mental Health 101

 3. Medical News Today — Pathological liars: Everything you need to know

-4. Cleveland Clinic — Histrionic Personality Disorder
+4. Cleveland Clinic — Antisocial Personality Disorder (deceit as a clinical feature)

 Take the next step